 While on the subject of notes, many common Sudoku mistakes stem from simply forgetting to update them.

-This forgetfulness is not so much the result of lack of concentration, but rather due to the excitement of enjoying the momentum.
+This forgetfulness is not so much the result of a lack of concentration, but rather due to the excitement of enjoying the momentum.

 When the placement of a digit immediately unlocks the solution to another, the player tends to jump on the wagon and proceed with completing the grid without cleaning their notes first.
 In the end, they might find themselves stuck once again and unable to see basic naked singles or naked pairs through the sea of candidates that should have been erased.